 To qualify for any packages of care on a domiciliary basis, patients must be housebound with active ulceration and be unable to access their nearest clinic through any of the forms of transportation available to them.

 How you can access these services

 Patients are referred to the service by their GP, consultant or other health care professional.
-Patients are seen in a variety of locations, including community hospital sites, clinics and GP surgeries.
+Patients are seen in community hospital sites and clinics..